 Study is revision and reinforcement of work covered.
 Study can include but is not limited to:

 - Work on assignments

 - Daily reviews of work covered in class

 - Reading of reference material and wider reading.

 All homework should be written in the student record book (SRB).
 Set homework that is not completed will be followed up and if necessary, the parents are informed of regular or repeatedly missed and incomplete work.
 If students are not assigned homework, it is advised that students use their time to study the coursework.

-The following is a guide to the quantity of home learning to be undertaken at each year level.
+The following is a daily guide to the quantity of home learning to be undertaken at each year level.
 There will be times when these suggested timings are exceeded, especially prior to examinations and the submission of major assessment work.

 |Year 7||50 to 60 minutes|

 |Year 9||1.5 hours|

 |Year 10||1.5 hours to 2 hours|